 6. New Year’s Eve

 If you decide to visit Amsterdam at Christmas, then New Year’s Eve is not a holiday that you want to miss out on.
 The entire city comes alive at night and at midnight a spectacular show of fireworks lights up the sky.
 The fireworks can be watched from indoors or from anywhere around the city.
 Older kids are more likely to enjoy this vibrant night as the world ushers in the new year.

 Ready to book your family holiday in Amsterdam?

-If you decide to have a fun-filled holiday and spend your Christmas in Amsterdam, then have a look at our holiday parks that are nearby the region.
+If you decide to have a fun-filled holiday and visit Amsterdam at Amsterdam, then have a look at our holiday parks that are nearby the city.